-There is a huge variety with dairy servings compared to 20 years ago.
+There is a huge variety of dairy servings compared to 20 years ago.
 It can seem a little more complicated, because just about everything is available in full fat, low fat, and no fat.
 You can figure a dairy serving to be 80 calories.
 Eight ounces of skim milk would be one dairy serving.
-Most any 6 to 8 ounce low fat or no fat yogurt would work.
-Cheese is almost always more calories and more fat, so when I used cheddar cheese for example, I counted 1 ounce of cheese as 1 dairy and 1 fat serving.
+Most 6 to 8-ounce low-fat or no-fat yogurts will work.
+Cheese is almost always more calories and more fat, so when I used cheddar cheese, for example, I counted 1 ounce of cheese as 1 dairy and 1 fat serving.

-Vegetable servings are about 25 calories, and ½ cup.
+Vegetable servings are about 25 calories for a ½ cup.
 Weight Watchers Quick Start recommends a minimum of 2 servings of vegetables a day.
-My strategy on vegetables was eat as many as I wanted to, or as many as I needed to, in order to make it through the day!
+My strategy on vegetables was to eat as many as I wanted (or as many as I needed) in order to make it through the day!
 I often made a large batch of vegetable soup with tomato juice, green beans, broccoli, spinach, okra, and cabbage.
 I would then add ½ to 1 cup of starch, such as potatoes, corn &/or butterbeans, to 1 quart of soup, which would be 1 or 2 bread exchanges.
 Alternatively, I would add 2 or 3 ounces of chicken or ground beef, which would be 2 or 3 protein exchanges.
 I would then eat my soup throughout the day.
-Sometimes, I would eat the soup without starch or protein, as a “free exchange” at the end of the day, when I was hungry, but had no exchanges left.
+Sometimes, I would eat the soup without starch or protein, as a “free exchange” at the end of the day, when I was hungry but had no exchanges left.

-The daily “exchanges” for women are 3 fruit, at least 2 vegetable, 2 dairy, 2 or 3 bread, 3 fat, and 6 to 8 protein.
+The daily “exchanges” for women are 3 fruits, at least 2 vegetables, 2 dairy, 2 or 3 bread, 3 fat, and 6 to 8 protein.
 There’s also an “optional” exchange, which is things like condiments.
-For me the basic plan was not realistic.
+For me, the basic plan was not realistic.
 Although I like meat, I love starch.
 Given that a meat exchange is about 60 to 70 calories, and a bread serving is about 80 calories, I decided these were close enough.
-I decided on 4 protein servings a day, and 5 bread servings.
+I decided on 4 protein servings a day and 5 bread servings.
 Again this did not negatively impact my progress.
 My revised plan, which also allowed for about 100 calories a day “optional” exchange, totaled about 1400 calories a day.

 The other major component of my plan was exercise.
 I started with walking, and gradually transitioned to a slow jog, religiously 3 days a week.
 I ate an apple on the way to the base gym, heading over right after work on Mondays and Wednesdays.
 Then I went to the gym on Saturday mornings.
 You’d be surprised how many people are “creatures of habit”.
 By going to the same gym on consistent days, I started to get to know some of the faces, so it was a support system of sorts.